- Louvre Museum

 - Tickets are dated, timed and named

-- Enter via the Pyramid, using the line for ticket holders with a timeslot
+- Enter via a special entrance, using the line for ticket holders with a timeslot

 - Admission within 30 minutes before and after the timeslot received

 - If you leave the museum, you won't be allowed back in with the same ticket

 - Ticket holders may be asked to present a valid photo ID.
 Without it, access to the museum could be refused